naturalthan most others.

 The original Perlin noise used a square grid to create the bumps.
 The turns out to result in visible axis-aligned patterns, so various alternatives such as simplex noise and opensimplex noise use different grid patterns instead.

-Second, Perlin recognized that a fractal can be created from almost
+Second, Perlin recognized that a fractal can be created from almost any bumpy surface, including his, by adding scaled-down copies of the surface to itself.
+This approach, called octaves

-2^{-n} is a fractal, and that we can stop the sum early once the
+, is based on the observation that if is a bumpy function then is a fractal, and that we can stop the sum early once the

-iterations have no visible impact.
+term is making the subsequent iterations have no visible impact.

-fractals that are not based on Perlin’s random-gradient bumps are
+Because of the significance of octave-created fractals, octave fractals that are not based on Perlin’s random-gradient bumps are sometimes informally called Perlin

 .